TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 • Copied the URL !

-Recently, “ceramic” has been emerging as a new option for keycap materials.
+Recently, “ceramic” has been emerging as a new material choice for keycaps.

-Keycaps made from ceramic offer a hard feel, a cool-to-the-touch texture, and a distinctive typing sound that differ from common resin keycaps like ABS and PBT—showing that the keycap material itself can shape the typing experience.
+Ceramic keycaps offer a hard touch, a cool texture, and a unique typing sound that differ from common resin keycaps like ABS or PBT, proving that the material itself significantly impacts the typing experience.

-What makes TacType Ceramic Keycaps interesting isn’t simply that they’re ceramic keycaps, but that they use zirconia ceramic, unlike Cerakey.
+The highlight of TacType Ceramic Keycaps isn’t just that they are ceramic, but that they utilize zirconia ceramic, setting them apart from Cerakey.

-If Cerakey is the brand that expanded the ceramic keycap category, TacType is the brand that highlights the material difference of “zirconia ceramic” within it.
+If Cerakey is the brand that expanded the ceramic keycap genre, TacType can be seen as the brand carving out a niche with the material difference of “zirconia ceramic.”

-In this article, we’ll review TacType keycaps, which present a new option in ceramic keycaps.
+In this article, I’ll review the TacType keycaps, which present a new option for ceramic keycap enthusiasts.

 What is TacType?

-• An up-and-coming brand offering zirconia ceramic keycaps
+• An emerging brand specializing in zirconia ceramic keycaps

 • Compatible with MX-style switches

-• Available in four types: White Glossy / White Matte / Black Glossy / Black Matte
+• Available in 4 types: White Glossy / White Matte / Black Glossy / Black Matte

 • White: May 19, 2026